 - Employment and education verification

 - Emergency contact information

-- Job offer letter, employment contrast or rejection letter
+- Job offer letter, employment contract or rejection letter

 - Signed employee handbook acknowledgment form